snikproject/graph/README.md

 # snik-cytoscape.js
 Visualization of the snik-ontology.
 Can also be used to generate Cytoscape Desktop graph files.
+Browse the code documentation [here](https://imise.github.io/snik-cytoscape.js/index.html)!

 ## Installation
 Git clone or download to a webserver or local directory of your choice, run init and then open index.html in a browser.